 Rick Blasgen has served as the president and chief executive officer of the Council of Supply Chain Management Professionals (CSCMP) since 2005.
 He began his career with Nabisco, where he held various logistics positions, including inventory management, order processing, and transportation and distribution center operations management.
 He also served as vice president of supply chain for Kraft and senior vice president of integrated logistics at ConAgra Foods.
 Rick Blasgen also serves the Chair of the Advisory Committee on Supply Chain Competitiveness where he provides the US Department of Commerce advice and counsel on issues and concerns that affect the supply chain sector.
 Rick Blasgen earned his degree in business administration from Governors State University.

-Director, Policy, Planning and Intermodal Development, Vermont Agency of Transportation
+Director of Policy, Planning and Intermodal Development, Vermont Agency of Transportation

 Michele Boomhower serves as the Director of Policy, Planning & Intermodal Development for the Vermont Agency of Transportation (VTrans), where she oversees programming for Policy, Planning, Permitting, Research, Mapping, Aviation, Rail, Public Transit, and Public Outreach.
 Michele Boomhower was recently appointed as the Agency representative to the Governor’s Climate Change Commission.
 Prior to joining VTrans, Michele Boomhower served six years as the Metropolitan Planning Organization Director for the Chittenden County Regional Planning Commission serving the greater Burlington area in Vermont.